gitlabhq/gitlabhq/doc/administration/high_availability/redis.md

 redis['master_password'] = 'redis-password-goes-here' # the same value defined in redis['password'] in the master instance

 ## Configure Sentinel
-sentinel['bind'] = '0.0.0.0' # or specify an IP to bind to a single one
+# sentinel['bind'] = '0.0.0.0' # bind to all interfaces, uncomment to specify an IP and bind to a single one
 # sentinel['port'] = 26379 # uncomment to change default port

 ## Quorum must reflect the amount of voting sentinels it take to start a failover.